Great tips on

 Before You Begin

-Before you begin to use these homemade perfume recipes, make sure your bottles are as clean, dry and sterile as possible.
-Nancy Booth recommends boiling your bottles in water for ten minutes, if possible, and then make sure they are completely dry.
+Before you begin to use these homemade perfume recipes, make sure your bottles are as clean, dry, and sterile as possible.
+Nancy Booth recommends boiling your bottles in water for ten minutes, if possible, and then making sure they are completely dry.

 Storing Your Creations